Charlestown, Boston: Transportation

 The Interstate 93 as the "Northern Expressway viaduct" travels roughly northwest–southeast and passes through the Sullivan Square area.
 The Interstate act as a boundary of Charlestown neighborhood with points heading west with only two roads heading westward: Cambridge Street in the north and Austin Street/Gilmore Bridge to the south.
 US 1 diverges with Interstate 93 at the Leonard P. Zakim Bunker Hill Memorial Bridge where US 1 becomes a toll road and passes below Paul Revere Park and City Square before becoming the Tobin Bridge to the City of Chelsea across the Mystic River.
 State routes passing through Charlestown include 38 to the City of Somerville and 99 to the City of Everett.
 The sole city-owned road linking the neighborhood Charleston with Downtown Boston is North Washington Street to the Southwest.

-According to the Census from 2010 to 2014, 53.7% of the population will drive to work and 30.0% will take a some form of public transportation to get to their jobs and Charlestown is well served by public transportation as it is accessible by several forms of public transportation, including train, bus and ferry.
+According to the Census from 2010 to 2014, 53.7% of the population will drive to work and 30.0% will take some form of public transportation to get to their jobs and Charlestown is well served by public transportation as it is accessible by several forms of public transportation, including train, bus and ferry.

 The train transportation is the MBTA Orange Line, the Community College station, located near Bunker Hill Community College and serves the center of the town; and the Sullivan Square station, located on what was once a narrow neck of land referred to as the Charlestown Neck.

 Two bus lines serve Charlestown.
 Both routes start at Sullivan Square. and travel to the Financial District of downtown Boston.
 The 93 bus goes from Sullivan Station, downtown via Bunker Hill Street and Haymarket Station.
 The 92 bus runs from Assembly Square Mall, downtown via Sullivan Square Station, Main Street and Haymarket Station.

 Charlestown is also accessible via the Charlestown Navy Yard Ferry Terminal where the MBTA operates a ferry between the Navy Yard and Long Wharf (near the New England Aquarium), making this a popular choice among both commuters and tourists.

 The Boston Harborwalk and the Freedom Trail pass through the neighborhood.

 Walking as a means of transport in Charlestown.